AdobeDocs/campaign-classic.en/help/workflow/using/deduplication-merge.md

     ![](assets/uc_merge_sort.png)

-1. Select the fields to keep and merge.
+1. Select the fields to merge.
 In our case, we want to keep the first name, last name, and date.

     ![](assets/uc_merge_keep.png)